node-red/node-red.github.io/docs/hardware/raspberrypi.md

 </div>

-If there are any npm errors (not warnings, not gyp errors) during install, try running `sudo npm cache clean` and re-trying the install.
-Npm should be version 1.4.28 or better.
+If there are any npm errors (not warnings, not gyp errors) during install, try running `sudo npm cache clean` and re-trying the install. `npm` should be version 1.4.28 or better.
 Type `npm -v` to check.

 _Note_: the reason for using the `--unsafe-perm` option is that when node-gyp tries